-The condensed financial statements for the six months ended 30 June 2022 have been prepared in accordance with SFRS(I) 1-34 Interim Financial Reporting issued by the Accounting Standards Council Singapore.
-The condensed financial statements do not include all the information required for a complete set of financial statements.
-However, selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Group's financial position and performance of the Group since the last annual financial statements for the year ended 31 December 2021.
+The condensed interim financial statements as at and for the six-month period ended 30 June 2022 have been prepared in accordance with Singapore Financial Reporting Standards (International) 1-34 Interim Financial Reporting (SFRS(I) 1-34) issued by the Accounting Standards Council Singapore.
+The condensed interim financial statements do not include all the information required for a complete set of financial statements.
+However, selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Group's financial position and performance of the Group since the last interim financial statements for the period ended 30 June 2022.